huandu/go-sqlbuilder/README.md

 ### Basic usage

-We can build a SQL really quick with this package.
+We can rapidly construct SQL statements using this package.

 ```go
 sql := sqlbuilder.Select("id", "name").From("demo.user").